 If you want a quick and easy science experiment for kids, try the fun making butter science experiment.
 It’s science you can eat!

-Welcome to 31 days of creative STEM activities for kids!
 Each day, we will be posting a fun post about STEM activities (science, technology, engineering, and math).
 We will have just about 10 posts per topic starting with science.

-Today is our first science experiment for kids– making butter!
+Today is our first science experiment for kids- making butter!
+We adore this experiment and it is one of our very favorite classic science fair projects.

 Kids will love this fun butter making science experiment.
 Learn about the science of butter making, how to make butter, and why shaking turns cream into butter in this fun science experiment for kids.

-The Science Behind Making Butter
+The Science of Butter Making

 When cream is shaken, the fat molecules in the cream leave their normal position and clump together.
 After a while, all of the fat molecules cling together, forming a lump of butter and leaving the buttermilk behind.